alabou/NMOS-MatroxOnly/README.md

-# NMOS Advanced Streaming Architecture
+# Matrox NMOS Extended Features

 This repository describes the extended features of the NMOS Advanced Streaming Architecture developped by Matrox.